itsdkey/tic-tac-toe/README.md

 I wanted to test out the PyGame lib and also practise some design patterns.
 Thanks to this motive I was able to add the following design patterns:
-- State (The game class can have 3 states: PRE_GAME, GAME, POST_GAME based on which the game behaves differently (shows different windows))
+- State - the game class can have 3 states: PRE_GAME, GAME, POST_GAME based on which the game behaves differently (shows different windows))
+- FlyWeight - Used when loading symbol images so that we load them only once instead of each time creating a new symbol on the board

 ## Local development using virtualenv